 On 07/14/2017 KATELYNN HOLT filed a Personal Injury - Motor Vehicle lawsuit against GERTRUDE KLADIFKO.
 This case was filed in Los Angeles County Superior Courts, Stanley Mosk Courthouse located in Los Angeles, California.
-The Judges overseeing this case are YOLANDA OROZCO, LAURA A. SEIGLE and AMY D. HOGUE.
-The case status is Pending - Other Pending.
+The Judges overseeing this case are YOLANDA OROZCO, LAURA A. SEIGLE, AMY D. HOGUE and EDWARD B. MORETON.
+The case status is Other.

 Los Angeles County Superior Courts

 Stanley Mosk Courthouse

 Los Angeles, California